 Early projections for the results of the ARP act estimate the U.S. economy reaching full employment one year earlier and an increase of 4 million jobs in 2021.
 Pre-pandemic GDP levels are now projected to be reached by the end of 2021, versus CBO estimates of 2025.
 However, given the instability of the pandemic, numbers and projections will likely changes as more data becomes available.

 Subscribe and get alerted when we post valuable updates.

 To ensure you stay current on major economic and interest rate developments, follow ADM on Twitter, Facebook and LinkedIn.
 We provide periodic breakdowns of economic events and FOMC meetings, including expectations and reactions, so you can stay informed.
 In addition, if you want to be sure your cash is 100% protected in these uncertain times, give us a call.
-Marketplace Banking™ by ADM ensures your company gets the MOST safety and the MOST return for your business deposits
+Marketplace Banking™ by ADM ensures your company gets safety and competitive returns for your business deposits.